aterui/mcbrnet/README.md

 ### Customization

-The user can change settings of how to simulate environmental values at each patch.
+There is some flexibility in how to simulate environmental values at each patch.
 Environmental values are determined through an autoregressive process, as detailed below: